g-nm/Web-Fundamentals/5.Typography/readme.md

 ### Using fonts on the web

-FOnts can be added to awebsite using @fontface declaration such as the below
+Fonts can be added to a website using @fontface declaration such as the below

 ```css
 @font-face {